castwide/solargraph-rails-ext/README.md

 You can try Rails support in Visual Studio Code as follows:

-* Make sure the [Solargraph extension](https://marketplace.visualstudio.com/items?itemName=castwide.solargraph) is installed
+* Make sure the [Solargraph extension](https://marketplace.visualstudio.com/items?itemName=castwide.solargraph) is installed.
-* Open a folder containing a Rails project in VS Code
+* Open a folder containing a Rails project in VS Code.
 * Add the following code to the Gemfile:
     ```
     group :development do